sammhow/rrc-pc/README.md

 - GPS receiver
 - USB sound card
 - Programmable relay to auto power off the PC
+- 2x 12v-5v converters - one for RPi power the other to trigger power-off counter

 Optional hardware
 - TTL serial cable for RoverGauge